rphii/rlc/README.md

 # rphii/c

-Collection of my C libraries all in one place.
+Collection of rphii's C-libraries all in one place.

 ## Containing: